Ellis, Kansas: Economy

 As of 2012, 69.3% of the population over the age of 16 was in the labor force.
 1.4% was in the armed forces, and 67.9% was in the civilian labor force with 66.5% being employed and 1.5% unemployed.
 The composition, by occupation, of the employed civilian labor force was: 32.1% in management, business, science, and arts; 24.3% in sales and office occupations; 14.8% in production, transportation, and material moving; 14.5% in service occupations; and 14.2% in natural resources, construction, and maintenance.
 The three industries employing the largest percentages of the working civilian labor force were: educational services, and health care and social assistance (28.8%); retail trade (14.9%); and construction (11.3%).

 The cost of living in Ellis is relatively low; compared to a U.S. average of 100, the cost of living index for the community is 81.1.
 As of 2012, the median home value in the city was $85,300, the median selected monthly owner cost was $1,036 for housing units with a mortgage and $397 for those without, and the median gross rent was $564.

 Government

 Ellis has a mayor-council form of government with a city council consisting of six members.
 The mayor and all council members are elected for two-year terms.
 The council meets on the first and third Mondays of each month.

 Ellis lies within Kansas's 1st U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is located in the 40th district of the Kansas Senate and the 110th district of the Kansas House of Representatives.

 Education

 Primary and secondary education

-Unified School District 388 is based in Ellis and operates two public schools in the city:
+The community is served by Ellis USD 388 public school district, and operates two public schools in the city: